fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq121"></a>
 **(121) How are messages grouped into a conversation?**

-By default FairEmail groups messages in conversations.
+By default FullEmail groups messages in conversations.
 This can be turned of in the display settings.

-FairEmail groups messages based on the standard *Message-ID*, *In-Reply-To* and *References* headers.
+FullEmail groups messages based on the standard *Message-ID*, *In-Reply-To* and *References* headers.
-FairEmail does not group on other criteria, like the subject, because this could result in grouping unrelated messages and would be at the expense of increased battery usage.
+FullEmail does not group on other criteria, like the subject, because this could result in grouping unrelated messages and would be at the expense of increased battery usage.

 <br />